yinkyAde/E-Commerce-Application/README.md

 # E-Commerce-Application

-- The E-Commerce Application is built using Java and Spring Boot, with security, scalability, and ease of maintenance.
-The backend uses Spring Data JPA to interact with a Postgres database, making it easy to manage and store important entities such as users, products and more.
-User authentication is handled by Auth0, providing secure and reliable means of REST APIs.
+- The E-Commerce Application is crafted using Java and Spring Boot, leveraging robust security measures, scalability, and streamlined maintenance.
+Within its architecture, Spring Data JPA seamlessly interacts with a PostgreSQL database, ensuring efficient management and storage of pivotal entities like users and products.

+- User authentication is fortified through Auth0, offering a trusted and resilient mechanism for securing REST APIs.

-- The APIs are well-documented and easily accessible through Swagger UI, making it simple for developers to test and understand the various endpoints.
+- The APIs are meticulously documented and conveniently navigable via Swagger UI, facilitating developers in comprehensively testing and comprehending the array of available endpoints.

 # Features
 ## Admin:-